japopeBAS/Heat_Flux/README.md

 # Heat_Flux
 An algorithm for determining the the frequency of events that meet a selection of criteria.
 This is an example for Heat Fluxes and includes example data.

-In this folder you can view
+In this folder you can view:

 Run_Algorithm.py
 This is the file that is run to analyse a .csv file of heat flux data.
 Within in this file you can set the limits that represent the threshold value for a heat flux event and the boundary values for bracketing each heat flux events.
 These values are free for a user to adjust.